yaml2sbml-dev/paper/paper.md

 ## Introductory Examples

-Three notebooks use the Lotka-Volterra equations [ref] - a small and well established example ODE - to introduce the different functionalities of `yaml2sbml`: The format and the basic functionality of the [Python toolbox](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Lotka_Volterra/Lotka_Volterra_python/Lotka_Volterra.ipynb), the [CLI](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Lotka_Volterra/Lotka_Volterra_CLI/Lotka_Volterra_CLI.ipynb) and the [model editor](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Lotka_Volterra/Lotka_Volterra_CLI/Lotka_Volterra_CLI.ipynb) (Figure 1A).
+Three notebooks use the Lotka-Volterra equations [ref] - a small and well-established example - to introduce the different functionalities of `yaml2sbml`: The format and the basic functionality of the [Python toolbox](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Lotka_Volterra/Lotka_Volterra_python/Lotka_Volterra.ipynb), the [CLI](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Lotka_Volterra/Lotka_Volterra_CLI/Lotka_Volterra_CLI.ipynb) and the [model editor](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Lotka_Volterra/Lotka_Volterra_CLI/Lotka_Volterra_CLI.ipynb) (Figure 1A).
 The [format features](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Format_Features/Format_Features.ipynb) notebook showcases features of the format as time dependent or discontinuous right hand sides.
 (Figure 1B)

 ##  Applications Examples

 The introductory examples are complemented by two more comprehensive examples, which do not fit in the classical reaction network formulation for which SBML is intended.

-The first application example considers the approximation of the Chemical Master Equation [ref], which is a stochastic model used for (bio-)chemical processes.
-Specifically, we consider the Finite State Projection (FSP), which truncates the usually infinite state space, yielding a finite dimensional ODE [@MunskyKha2006].
+The first application example considers the approximation of the Chemical Master Equation [ref], a stochastic model used for (bio-)chemical processes.
+Specifically, we consider the Finite State Projection (FSP), which truncates the usually infinite state space, yielding a finite-dimensional ODE [@MunskyKha2006].
 The [FSP example](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Finite_State_Projection/Finite_State_Projection.ipynb) implements the FSP for a two-stage model of gene transmission as discussed e.g. in [@ShahrezaeiSwa2008] (Figure 1C).
-This example shows how `yaml2sbml` allows to implement a large scale ODE containing hundreds of states in less than 20 lines of code, by exploiting the structure of the problem.
+This example shows how `yaml2sbml` allows to implement a large scale ODE containing hundreds of states in less than 20 lines of code, by exploiting the problem structure.

-The second application example considers a pharamlogical process.
+The second application example considers a pharmacological process.
 We implement the Sorensen model, a well-established model of human Glucose-Insulin metabolism, describing the dynamics of glucose and insulin in different compartments by an ODE with 22 state variables [@Sorensen1985].
 The [Jupyter Notebook](https://github.com/yaml2sbml-dev/yaml2sbml/blob/master/doc/examples/Sorensen/yaml2sbml_Sorensen.ipynb) presents an implementation of the Sorensen model in the YAML input format and uses the model editor to extend the preexisting YAML model to encode a patient specific treatment (Figure 1D).

 ![**Figure 1** Simulation results for different models specified using `yaml2sbml`.
 A) Lotka Volterra equation B) Discontinuous right hand side of the ODE C) Finite State Projection of a two-stage model of gene transmission D) Sorensen Model of human Glucose-Insulin metabolism.](Figure1.png)